-- 5.3 Abbreviated advertisements must be no larger than 420 square centimetres in size. - 5.4 Abbreviated advertisements must provide the following information in a clear and legible manner: - the name of the medicine (which may be either a brand name or a non-proprietary name) - the non-proprietary name of the medicine or a list of the active ingredients using approved names where such exist - at least one indication for use consistent with the summary of product characteristics - a statement that prescribers are recommended to consult the summary of product characteristics before prescribing, particularly in relation to side-effects, precautions and contra-indications - the legal classification of the product - any warning issued by the Medicines Commission, the Commission on Human Medicines, the Committee on Safety of Medicines or the licensing authority which is required to be included in advertisements - the name and address of the holder of the marketing authorization or the name and address of the part of the business responsible for its sale or supply
+- 5.3 Abbreviated advertisements must be no larger than 420 square centimetres in size. - 5.4 Abbreviated advertisements must provide the following information in a clear and legible manner: - the name of the medicine (which may be either a brand name or a non-proprietary name) - the non-proprietary name of the medicine or a list of the active ingredients using approved names where such exist - at least one indication for use consistent with the summary of product characteristics

+- the legal classification of the product - any warning issued by the Medicines Commission, the Commission on Human Medicines, the Committee on Safety of Medicines or the licensing authority which is required to be included in advertisements - the name and address of the holder of the marketing authorization or the name and address of the part of the business responsible for its sale or supply - abbreviated advertisements must include the statement 'Information about this product, including adverse reactions, precautions, contra-indications and method of use can be found at [the address of the website referred to below] 'and state that prescribers are recommended to consult the summary of product characteristics before prescribing.